-On 14 May, Squirrell had first gone 'to see Reef & other mines, and two days later applied for the Silver Queen Licensed Holding.
-On 19 May, Squirrell and Donald Munro advertised that they had applied for 30 acres, to be known as the Silver Queen Gold and Silver Mining Company, at 'Tui Creek, about half a mile from Ruakaka Township on the north-east, and about half a mile north west from [Edward] Cameron's camp'.
-They stated they would invest £2,000,270 a large sum they did not possess.
+On 14 May, Squirrell had first gone 'to see Reef & other mines', and two days later applied for the Silver Queen Licensed Holding.
+268 On 19 May, he along with and Donald Munro 269 advertised that they had applied for 30 acres, to be known as the Silver Queen Gold and Silver Mining Company, at 'Tui Creek, about half a mile from Ruakaka Township on the north-east, and about half a mile north west from [Edward] Cameron's camp'.
+They stated they would invest £2,000, 270 a large sum they did not possess.